 Aurolab Aqueous Drainage Implant (AADI)

-AADI, a non-valved glaucoma shunt indicated for glaucoma patients for not responding maximal medical therapy, failed trabeculectomy, neovascular, congenitial and uveitic glaucoma.
+AADI, a non-valved glaucoma shunt used in ophthalmology application indicated for glaucoma patients for not responding maximal medical therapy, failed trabeculectomy, neovascular, congenitial and uveitic glaucoma.

 Made of permanent implantable grade silicone, a proven material for patient safety.